Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/05_objects.rst

     int x, y, z; // 3 objects of type int

 ...but **such practice is very discouraged**.
 For historical reasons (mostly backwards compatibility), C++ adopted C grammar which while generally brilliant, has some peculiarities and most of them lie in *decl-specifier-seq* subgrammar, which is used for declarations.
-I don't really want to list all possible corner cases (there can be infinitely many of them as the grammar can be nested), I just want to point out that thinking of object declaration syntax as "type followed by name" is fundamentally wrong with how C/C++ grammar works and for this reason:
+I just want to point out that thinking of object declaration syntax as "type followed by name" is fundamentally wrong with how C/C++ grammar works and for this reason:

 .. admonition:: tip
     :class: tip